bbatsov/legacy-octopress-blog/source/_posts/2012-03-21-all-hands-on-deck-or-the-action-plan-for-a-new-emacs-community-wiki.markdown

 participation.
 I'm even more against the use of a custom platform developed specially to serve as the EmacsWiki.

-2. I'll pay for the hosting and the new domain.
+2. I'll pay for the hosting and the new domain and set up the wiki initially.
 I'd suggest that the new project begins with the domain emacswiki.net or emacswiki.info and eventually we'll assume the old emacswiki.org domain as well (should the new wiki be successful enough).
 Suggestions for another name are welcome in the comments section.

 3. I and anyone willing to lend a hand will pick the articles worth saving from the EmacsWiki and migrate them to the new one.
 I and